RStainforth/oca-phd/README.md

 Example usage at the command line:

     soc2locas -r 123456 -c 654321 -w 987654
 Here, the '-r' argument is the main-run (SOC) file to be processed ("123456_Run.root"), '-c' is the associated central-run ("654321_Run.root") and '-w' an optional associated run at a different wavelength (in SNO, this was usually at 500 nm).
 The central- and wavelength- runs provide information which can be used to calculate the corrections to some of the optical parameters required for the main run file. 'soc2locas' writes a LOCASRun file, "123456_LOCASRun.root" to the 'locas-plus/data/runs/locasrun' directory.
+The -w option is optional

-locas2fit
+locas2fitter
 ==========
-The 'locas2fit' executable is responsible for processing the LOCASRun files and implementing them into a fit of the optical response of the detector.
-A list of run IDs whom respective LOCASRun files are to be used in the fit is passed at the command line lie so;
+The 'locas2fitter' executable is responsible for processing the LOCASRun files and implementing them into a fit of the optical response of the detector.
+To perform the fit, all the parameters and cut crieria are specified by a 'fitfile' which are found in 'locas-plus/data/fitfiles'.
+For information on the format of the fitfiles, see the README.md file in the 'locas-plus/data/fitfiles' directory.

-    locas2fit /path/to/run_list.ratdb
+    locas2fitter /path/to/fit_file.ratdb

-The format of the run_list.ratdb file should follow that as shown in the example run list file included in this installation of LOCAS ('locas-plus/data/runlists/test_runlist.ratdb').
+The format of the run_list.ratdb file should follow that as shown in the example fitfile included in this installation of LOCAS ('locas-plus/data/fitfiles/example_fit.ratdb').

-Note: This executable is currently in development, if you are reading this note then it is not complete!
+Note: This executable is currently in development, if you are reading this note then it is not quite yet complete!

 LOCAS Utilities
 ==========